lucienfradet/jdc-nextjs-wp-website/README.md

 Watchtower provides zero-downtime deployments through:

+#### **!IMPORTANT**
+Watchtower seems to be in a weird state with rolling restart.
+It works now but may very well break in future updates.
+In currently works when doing automatic update triggers but don't work when running manual `docker exec jdc-watchtower /watchtower --run-ounce` as it weirdly checks for all services and requires to have ZERO `depends_on` tags...

 - **Health Check Validation**: Ensures other instance is healthy before updating
 - **Rolling Restart**: Updates one instance at a time
 - **Lifecycle Hooks**: Pre and post-update health verification